hyppis1/Osrs_dps_calc/README.md

 If there are any bugs, with the program itself doing something unexpected, or if the output values for dps calc are clearly wrong.
 Please inform me about it.

+If you are reading trough the code i have written, i hope you are hungy as there is quite a lot of spaghetti for now.
+Plan is to rewrite the main dps code some day.

 You can send message to me via discord or ingame.
 Discord: hyppis.
 OSRS IGN: Student tort